-A broad-based understanding of the entity's business and the industry and macroeconomic climate in which it operates as well as the emotional intelligence to navigate interpersonal interactions professionally and effectively.
+A broad-based understanding of the audited entity and its environment, including business and the industry and macroeconomic climate in which it operates as well as the emotional intelligence to navigate interpersonal interactions professionally and effectively.

 OVERARCHING COMMON BIASES

 Biases happen unconsciously and are common even among the most experienced professionals.
 Bias can occur at any point in the judgment process.